jeremy-banks/devops/README.md

 ### Org and Accounts
 <p align="center"><img src="drawings/org-and-account-layout.drawio.png"/></p>

-The organization, organization units, and accounts layout is designed in accordance to the documented (https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices.html)[Best practices for a multi-account environment] and (https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous_best_practices.html)[Best practices for managing organizational units (OUs) with AWS Organizations].
+The organization, organization units, and accounts layout is designed in accordance to the documented [Best practices for a multi-account environment](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices.html) and [Best practices for managing organizational units (OUs) with AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous_best_practices.html).
 This codebase is can be expanded to accommodate additional OUs such as Sandbox, Suspended, Exceptions, etc.

 ### VPC Options